Tomoyuki Yamashita: Trial

 American lawyer Harry E. Clarke Sr., a colonel in the United States Army at the time, served as the chief counsel for the defense.
 In his opening statement, Clarke asserted:

 For his part Yamashita denied he had knowledge of the crimes committed by his men, and claimed that he would have harshly punished them if he had had that knowledge.
 Further, he argued that with an army as large as his, there was no way for him to control all actions by all his subordinates.
 As such he felt what he was really being charged with was losing the war:

 The court found Yamashita guilty as charged and sentenced him to death.
 Clarke appealed the sentence to General MacArthur, who upheld it.
 He then appealed to the Supreme Court of the Philippines and the Supreme Court of the United States, both of which declined to review the verdict.
 President Truman denied Yamashita's petition to grant clemency and let the decision stand.

-In dissent from the Supreme Court of the United States's majority, Justice W.B.
+In dissent from the Supreme Court of the United States' majority, Justice W.B.
 Rutledge wrote:

 The legitimacy of the hasty trial was questioned at the time, including by Justice Frank Murphy, who protested various procedural issues, the inclusion of hearsay evidence, and the general lack of professional conduct by the prosecuting officers.
 Evidence that Yamashita did not have ultimate command responsibility over all military units in the Philippines was not admitted in court.

 Former war crimes prosecutor Allan A. Ryan has argued that by order of General MacArthur and five other generals, and the Supreme Court of the United States, Yamashita was executed for what his soldiers did without his approval or even prior knowledge.
 The two dissenting Supreme Court Justices called the entire trial a miscarriage of justice, an exercise in vengeance, and a denial of human rights.

 Execution

 Following the Supreme Court decision, an appeal for clemency was made to U.S. President Harry S. Truman, who declined to intervene and left the matter entirely in the hands of the military authorities.
 In due course, General MacArthur confirmed the sentence of the commission.

 On 23 February 1946, Yamashita was hanged at Los Baños, Laguna Prison Camp, 30 mi south of Manila.
 After climbing the thirteen steps leading to the gallows, he was asked if he had a final statement.
 The Arizona Republic alleges that his reply, through a translator, was thus:

-Yamashita was hanged.
-He was later buried first at the Japanese cemetery near the Los Baños Prison Camp.
-His remains were moved to Tama Reien Cemetery, Fuchū, Tokyo.
+After the execution, his remains was buried first at the Japanese cemetery near the Los Baños Prison Camp, then were moved to Tama Cemetery in Fuchū, Tokyo.

-On 23 December 1948, Akira Mutō, Yamashita's chief of staff in the Philippines, was executed after having been found guilty of war crimes by the International Military Tribunal for the Far East.
+On 23 December 1948, Akira Mutō, Yamashita's chief of staff in the Philippines, was executed after being found guilty of war crimes by the International Military Tribunal for the Far East.